-Ruins of a large Biblical city on the ancient Via Maris road, south-east to Acre.
+Ruins of a large Biblical city, south-east to Acre.

-The site is located on the coastal section of the ancient road of Via Maris, the major highway that connect Egypt to Syria and the north.
+The site is located on a section of an ancient road.
 This Tel (also spelled: Tell), located 6km southeast of Tel Akko (Acre), is the largest ancient mound in the Akko plain.
 Its identification is not certain; some scholars identify it as Achshaf or Biblical Cabul.

 Location and map:

 The site is located in the plains south-east to Acre, and is seen form all sides as a large hill.
 The site can be reached either from Kefar-Masarik on the west side, or closer – from the gas station in Tamra.

 This aerial map of the area is from the south-east side.

 A total of 16 archaeological layers were identified on the mound.

 The soil in the area was muddy, especially in the wet winters when the Na’aman river, west to Tel Kisson, overflowed.
 In the Biblical texts the area is called “land of Cabul”, implying a muddy soil which is found in swamps, and is a deposit of decaying plants in swamps.
 This made the city, and the paved road that passed on the west side of it, important in the ancient times, since the trade route had to pass via this road.